 Stop Avonmouth Palm-oil Fuelled Power-station

 Our principal current campaign is to stop the proposed construction of a power station fuelled by palm oil and/or jatropha oil on the Sevalco site near Avonmouth.
-The Company W4B (Bristol) Ltd has an agreement with The Bristol Port Company Ltd to lease this site, once current decontamination works are completed – probably early in 2013.
+The Company W4B (Bristol) Ltd has an agreement with The Bristol Port Company Ltd to lease this site, once current decontamination works are completed – probably after September 2013.
 W4B already have planning permission to go ahead.

 The scale of the oil-palm plantation industry is remarkable.